-Leaves once harvested are left to shrivel in the sun for a while before moving on to the next phase where they will dry naturally or with the help of hot air jets indoors.
+Gu Shu Bai Lu Cake white tea leaves, once harvested, are left to wither in the sun before moving on to the next stage of processing, where they will dry naturally or with the help of hot air jets indoors.

-The few steps in the making of this tea are aimed at making the leaf lose water very slowly therefore obtaining a low level of oxidization incapable of altering too much the vegetal flavors of the infusion but, at the same time, giving the beverage a better structure and body.
+The few steps in processing this tea aim to make the leaf lose water very slowly, thus achieving a low level of oxidation so as not to alter the flavors too much but, at the same time, provide the drink with more structure and body.

-Once dried, the leaves are selected and then allowed to age at will and then pressed when the desired degree of ripeness is reached.
+Once dried, the leaves are selected and then allowed to age at will to be pressed to the desired degree of ripeness.

 Preparation of White Tea Gu Shu Bai Lu Cake

-This tea has a longevity of about 7 infusions.
+This tea has a longevity of 6 infusions.

-For a classic preparation according to the western style we suggest 3 grams of leaves (about 2 teaspoons) in a 150 ml cup with water at 85°C for an infusion time of one minute and a half.
+For a more classic preparation in the Western style, we recommend 3 grams of leaves in a 200-mL cup with water at 80°C for an infusion time of 3-4 minutes.